Buying Back My Daughter

 Buying Back My Daughter is a 2023 American-Canadian drama television film directed by Troy Scott, and starring Meagan Good, Ariana Madix.
-Based on a true story of a mother trying to get her daughter back when she goes missing and is placed into sex trafficking.
+Based on a true story of a mother trying to get her daughter back when she goes missing and is forced into sex trafficking.
 It premiered on Lifetime on October 7, 2023.

-The film is being produced by Front Street Pictures and distributed by Lifetime, as part of the network's "Stop Violence Against Women Campaign".
+The film was produced by Front Street Pictures and distributed by Lifetime, as part of the network's "Stop Violence Against Women Campaign".

 Plot

-When a couple's sixteen-year-old daughter goes missing after attending a party, her parents spend almost a year searching for their daughter.
-Dana and Curtis are looking for their daughter they look into the world of online escorts ads and find to their horror and attempt to "buy their daughter back" from the sex trafficker who abducted their daughter Alicia.
+When sixteen-year-old Alicia goes missing after attending a party, her parents spend almost a year searching for her.
+Dana and Curtis ultimately find Alicia in the horrifying world of online escort services and must do whatever it takes to retrieve her from her abductors.